-Hybrid systems combine batteries with solar and grid power to offer combined benefits with more flexible sizing than off-grid applications.
+Backup power systems combine batteries with solar and grid power to offer combined benefits with more flexible sizing compared to off-grid systems.
 In hybrid systems, the capacity of solar and battery can meet temporary back-up power needs for essential loads like lighting and refrigeration, or be sized up to meet whole-house requirements.

 Is it better to install solar panels on the roof or on the ground?

 Roof and ground-based mounts each have their advantages.
 Roof mounts are popular as they install quickly and have a lower cost than a ground-based systems.
 Ground mounts are best for off-grid homes, winter optimization, or if a roof is unfavorable for any reason.

 Con: predetermined orientation and pitch

 Pro: can optimize orientation/tilt